hgot07/openwrt-passpoint/sta/README.md

 - option priv_key '\<private_key_file\>'
 - option priv_key_pwd '\<private_key_password\>'

-In Passpoint, **domain_suffix_match** must be used in the network selection and server authentication phases.
+In Passpoint, **domain_suffix_match** should be used in the network selection and server authentication phases.
 Other methods such as subject_match cannot prevent accidental connection to an evil-twin AP.

 ### EAP-TTLS configuration example using RCOI matching